-Some women have seen a positive result in the reduction of pain and reversing Lipoedema by commencing an elimination diet, starting a low impact exercise regime and an herbal course of action to combat the inflammation.
-In Australia and throughout Europe this course of treatment has been gaining momentum.
+Some women have seen a positive result in the reduction of pain and reversing Lipoedema without surgical treatment.
+It involves starting an elimination diet, low impact exercise regime and a herbal course of action to combat the inflammation.
+In Australia and throughout Europe this course of lipedema treatment has been gaining momentum.

 Cosmetic surgery can be used to treat medical conditions

-While liposuction is often considered a vanity procedure, there are clear cases of cosmetic procedures having enormous medical benefits.
-Ms Tursic is now cured of her disease, and there are no signs of the chronic pain returning.
+While liposuction is often considered a vanity procedure, there are clear cases of advanced liposuction techniques having enormous medical benefits.
+Ms Tursic’s disease is now in remission, and there are no signs of lipo-lymphedema or chronic pain returning.
 All follow up appointments show no need for additional lipedema surgery.

 “(The surgery) changed my life so much,” she said.

-A growing number of doctors across America and Europe have used gentle water-jet-assisted liposuction, performed with tumescent local anaesthesia, to treat Lipoedema.
-Water assisted liposuction removes Lipoedemic fat while protecting the lymphatic system.
+A growing number of doctors across America and Europe have been using gentle water-jet-assisted liposuction, (also called tumescent liposuction) combined with local anesthetic, to treat Lipoedema.
+Water-assisted liposuction removes Lipoedemic fat while protecting the lymphatic system.